 But the most eye catching of all were the dancers, gathered in colourful troupes in front of the Cathedral.

 Each wore their own distinctive style of dress, reflecting the traditional clothing of their home towns.
-The women were dressed in a kaleidoscope of poleras in all different colours, these wide, heavy skirts topped with simple cotton blouses, and, on their shoulders, thick llama-wool textiles dyed in vibrant stripes of colour slung to form a bag.
+The women were dressed in a kaleidoscope of poleras in all different colours.
+These wide, heavy skirts were topped with simple cotton blouses, while on their shoulders, thick llama-wool textiles dyed in vibrant stripes of colour were slung to form a bag.
 On their heads, two long plaits of black hair escaped from black felt fedora hats.

 I found a spot beneath one of the colonnades lining the Plaza de Armas, squeezing into a space among the growing hordes of assembled spectators and watching with fascination.
 I had heard tell of Ayacucho’s fervent festivals but had not realised that as my visit came a few weeks before Semana Santa (Easter Week), then it might coincide with the celebration.

 A woman and her teenage daughter next to me were as riveted as I. I asked them when the parades were due to begin.
 The mother shrugged, saying they themselves had come from a town a few hours’ distance away and weren’t quite sure.